fredrick/baseplate/README.md

     stylesheets/

 Life would boring without some flair.
-Baseplate conveniently includes `reset.css` to wipe the slate clean across all browsers. `style.css` is a blank canvas waiting for some loving.
+Baseplate conveniently includes a `reset.css` to wipe the slate clean across all browsers. `style.css` is a blank canvas waiting for some loving.

     index.html